4075683508_d6107b34da_b.jpg

 ABOUT

-Julia Steers is currently the Nairobi bureau chief for VICE News.
-Previously, she was a correspondent for VICE News and for the Wall Street Journal, based in East Africa, and a freelance reporter.
-Julia’s freelance work was feature in a range of outlets, including: Vice News Tonight, France24, and CNN International.
-Her print work has appeared in The Wall Street Journal, TIME Magazine, The Christian Science Monitor, Quartz, Vice News, Al Jazeera, The Independent UK, The Times, and Foreign Policy magazine.
-Previously, she worked as the director of social media and as a broadcast producer at CBS News.
+Julia Steers is a multi-Emmy and George Polk award-winning journalist and documentary filmmaker based in Nairobi, Kenya.
+Formerly the Nairobi bureau chief and correspondent for VICE News, she has been based in East Africa for a decade.
+Previously, Julia’s freelance work was featured in a range of outlets, including: Vice News Tonight, The Wall Street Journal, France24, CNN International, TIME Magazine, The Christian Science Monitor, Quartz, Vice News, Al Jazeera, The Independent UK, The Times, and Foreign Policy magazine.

 Instagram: